ical4j/ical4j-connector/README.md

 ## CalDAV and CardDAV

 The iCal4j Connector now supports three approaches for integrating with CalDAV and CardDAV servers.
 First there is a low-level DAV client that supports HTTP methods for communicating with WebDAV servers.
-Built on this is the DAVResource implementation that supports response caching and path abstraction for different server implementations.
+The [DAVResource] implementation that builds on the [Jackrabbit WebDAV] library supports response caching and path abstraction for different server implementations.
 Finally the Store and Collection interfaces provide a high-level abstraction for CalDAV and CardDAV resource management including collection discovery.